 Types of Sales

 In order to identify asking prices, we first had to identify all of the private contract sales.
 Many were clearly labeled as such in the notes for the sale.
 But others only included language such as “for ready money” or “sold out of hand” or similar terms in French or German.
 Still others didn’t include any of these specific terms, but we could identify them through other factors.
-For example, The European Museum, an exhibition space in London that held long-term sale exhibitions during the late 18th and early 19th centuries, would often include only the month, year, or season for the beginning of the exhibition.
+For example, The European Museum, an exhibition space in London that held long-term sale exhibitions during the late eighteenth and early nineteenth centuries, would often include only the month, year, or season for the beginning of the exhibition.
 So these vague dates were a clue about the type of sale.
 Once all these sales were identified, the catalogs had to be checked to see which ones had prices that should be considered asking prices.

 Lotteries?
 Where Did These Come From?

 Most of the non-auction sales in our databases are private contract sales.
 However, there are a few exceptions even to this.
-While I was searching through our 16,000 sales, I came across five catalogs for 18th-century lotteries, four German and one French.
+While I was searching through our 16,000 sales, I came across five catalogs for eighteenth-century lotteries, four German and one French.
 Lotteries were events in which participants would purchase tickets that gave them the chance to win one of the objects being raffled.
-They were a common way of dispersing art until the end of the 17th century, at which point auctions gained in popularity.
-But they continued to occur in the 18th and into the 19th centuries.
+They were a common way of dispersing art until the end of the seventeenth century, at which point auctions gained in popularity.
+But they continued to occur in the eighteenth and into the nineteenth centuries.
 In general, we have not included them in our sales projects, but apparently five crept in.
 Not only that, but one of the German lotteries includes prices that are valuations.
 Yes, valuations.
 Yet another price type!

 Shared Prices